null

 What are Zoma’s sleep trial and return policies?

 Every Zoma Mattress comes with a 100-night risk-free sleep trial starting the day it’s delivered.
 If you decide during the 100 nights that it isn’t the mattress of your dreams, you have the option to return it for a refund.
 To initiate a return, just give us a call.
-Please note: We require customers to sleep on their Zoma mattress for a minimum of 30 nights before requesting a return.
-For any returns within the first 30 days, we charge a $99 early processing fee.
+Please note: To ensure optimal adjustment, we ask customers to trial their mattress for at least 30 nights prior to initiating a return.
+This allows for a thorough experience to truly decide if the mattress is right for you.

 Where is the Zoma Mattress made?